psf/elections/README.rst

 - Some voters may need you to send/re-send their ballot notification email

-The following sub-sections will cover these in detail
+The following sub-sections will cover these in detail.

 Adding Missed Voters
 --------------------